apache/jena-site/source/documentation/fuseki2/fuseki-security.md

 `127.0.0.1` (IPv4), or `[::1]` (IPv6).
 Access from an external machine is not
 considered as localhost and thus restricted.

-Once Shiro has been configured to perform user authentication it provides  a good foundation on which the [Jena Permissions](../permissions/) layer can be configured.
-There is an [example implementation](../permissions/example.html) documented in the Jena Permissions section.
-The Jena Permissions layer can be used to restrict access to specific graphs or triples within graphs.

 A simple example to enable basic user/password authentication is shown in the default `shiro.ini` configuration.
 The default admin user is `admin` and the password is `pw`.
 This can be changed directly in the INI file.
 Note that this